Olivier-Lakoue/Graph_ML_Problems/README.md

 limited resource quantity, how to predict running and finishing jobs execution for the next time steps ?
     * _use case: graph monitoring, dynamic planning_

+### CPU profiling as login

+* Given sequences of CPU/GPU/RAM/Network usage, train a RNN to predict if it is allowed to login to an app.
+Python call graph based on `sys.set_trace()` can be used for profiling code in a particular environment.
+    * experiment:
+        1.  generate multiple call graph on different machine
+        2.  graph classification
+        3.
+    * _use case: passwordless login_

+### Abstract Syntax Trees

+* Given the syntax trees of many program source code and execution timing in prod, predict execution timing of dev programs.